-The Earth observation (EO) analytics platform called “DataCube” emerged out of a partnership between Geoscience Australia, the National Computational Infrastructure (NCI) and CSIRO.
-Since 2017, several international partners (NASA, USGS, CEOS, UK Satellite Applications Catapult) have joined to develop what is now called the “OpenDataCube” (ODC) platform (See www.opendatacube.org).
+EASI arises from an Australian innovation called the ‘Australian Geoscience Data Cube’, originally developed out of a partnership between CSIRO, Geoscience Australia and the National Computational Infrastructure (NCI).
+Since 2017, several international partners (NASA, USGS, CEOS, UK’s Satellite Applications Catapult) have also joined the partnership, now called the Open Data Cube (ODC) platform (www.opendatacube.org).